Joe DiMaggio: Early life

-DiMaggio was born Giuseppe Paolo DiMaggio on November 25, 1914 in Martinez, California, the eighth of nine children born to Sicilian immigrants Giuseppe and Rosalia DiMaggio, from Isola delle Femmine.
+Giuseppe Paolo DiMaggio was born on November 25, 1914, in Martinez, California, the eighth of nine children born to Italian immigrants Giuseppe and Rosalia DiMaggio, from Isola delle Femmine (Sicily).
+His Italian birth name was Giuseppe Paolo DiMaggio.
 Rosalia named her son "Giuseppe" after his father in the hopes he would be her last child; "Paolo" was in honor of Giuseppe's favorite saint, Paul of Tarsus.

 Giuseppe was a fisherman, as were generations of DiMaggios before him.
-Joe's brother Tom told Maury Allen that Rosalia's father wrote to her saying Giuseppe could earn a better living in California.
-Giuseppe and Rosalia decided that he would go to America for one year: if things were better, he would send for her; if not, he would return home.
-After being processed on Ellis Island, Giuseppe worked his way across the country, eventually settling near Rosalia's father in Pittsburg, on the east side of the San Francisco Bay Area.
+DiMaggio's brother Tom told Maury Allen that Rosalia's father wrote to her saying Giuseppe could earn a better living in California.
+Giuseppe and Rosalia decided that he would go to the United States for one year: if things were better, he would send for her; if not, he would return home.
+After being processed on Ellis Island, Giuseppe worked his way across the country, eventually settling near Rosalia's father in Pittsburg, California, on the east side of the San Francisco Bay Area.
 After four years, he had earned enough money to send for Rosalia and their daughter, who was born after he left.
 When Joe was a toddler, Giuseppe moved his family to the North Beach section of San Francisco.
 Giuseppe hoped that his five sons would become fishermen.

 DiMaggio recalled that he would do anything to get out of cleaning his father's boat, as the smell of dead fish nauseated him.
 Giuseppe called him "lazy" and "good-for-nothing".
 At age ten, he took up baseball, playing third base at the North Beach playground near his home.
 After attending Hancock Elementary and Francisco Middle School, DiMaggio dropped out of Galileo High School and worked odd jobs.

-By 1931, DiMaggio was in semi-pro ball.
+By 1931, DiMaggio was playing semi-pro ball.
 Nearing the end of the 1932 season, his brother Vince, playing for the San Francisco Seals of the Pacific Coast League (PCL), talked his manager into letting DiMaggio fill in at shortstop.
 He made his professional debut on October 1, 1932, playing the last three games.
 In less than two years, DiMaggio made the jump from the playground to the PCL, one notch below the majors.
 In his full rookie year, from May 27 to July 25, 1933, he hit safely in 61 consecutive games, a PCL-record, and second-longest in Minor League Baseball history.
 "Baseball didn't really get into my blood until I knocked off that hitting streak," he said.
-"Getting a daily hit became more important to me than eating, drinking or sleeping".
+"Getting a daily hit became more important to me than eating, drinking, or sleeping.”